m-mwangi/Maternal_Health_Predictor_Tool/README.md

 - Heart Rate
 - Risk Level (Low, Medium, High)

-This dataset was downloaded directly from Kaggle and used under its open-source license for educational purposes.

----

-## 🧹 Preprocessing Steps
+## Preprocessing Steps

-To prepare the data for modeling, the following preprocessing steps were taken:
+To prepare the data for training, the following preprocessing steps were taken:

-- **Missing Value Handling**: Checked for null/missing values and confirmed none existed.
+- **Handling Missing Values**: Checked for null/missing values and confirmed none existed.
-- **Outlier Removal**: Applied interquartile range (IQR) technique to identify and remove extreme outliers, particularly in heart rate and blood pressure values.
+- **Outlier Removal**: Applied interquartile range (IQR) technique to identify and remove extreme outliers, particularly in heart rate and body temperature values.
-- **Categorical Encoding**:
-  - The `RiskLevel` categorical feature (`Low`, `Medium`, `High`) was encoded into numerical labels (`0`, `1`, `2`) using Label Encoding.
+- **Categorical Encoding**: The `RiskLevel` categorical feature (`Low`, `Medium`, `High`) was encoded into numerical labels (`0`, `1`, `2`) using Label Encoding.
-- **Feature Scaling**:
-  - Standardization (z-score scaling) was applied using `StandardScaler` from scikit-learn to normalize features such as age, blood pressure, sugar levels, and heart rate.
+- **Feature Scaling**: Standardization was applied using `StandardScaler` from scikit-learn to normalize the features.
-- **Data Splitting**:
-  - The cleaned dataset was split into training and test sets (80% training, 20% testing) to evaluate model performance.
+- **Data Splitting**: The cleaned dataset was split into training and test sets (80% training, 20% testing) to evaluate model performance.

----

 ## 📈 Visualizations and Data Trends